 Nottinghamshire County Council reviews its policies and procedures on an ongoing basis to ensure they remain compliant and fit for purpose.
-The following policies and procedures are considered to be key in meeting the requirements of the Modern Day Slavery Act.
+The following policies and procedures are key in meeting the requirements of the Modern-Day Slavery Act.

-- Safeguarding policies adults, children and young people have policies in place to address their safety from many aspects.
-The Multi-Agency Safeguarding Hub (MASH) deals with cases of vulnerable adults that may need to be referred int the SERAC. - Whistleblowing policy The organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
+• Safeguarding policies - adults, children and young people's services have policies in place to address the safety of the people they work with.

+- Whistleblowing policy The organisation encourages all its workers, customers, and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation. - Employee code of conduct Nottinghamshire County Council's code makes it clear to employees the actions and behaviour expected of them when representing the organisation.
 The organisation strives to maintain the highest standards of employee conduct and ethical behaviour in all its operations and when managing our supply chain. - Expectations of Suppliers Nottinghamshire County Council is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 We work with suppliers to ensure that they meet the required standards.
 However, serious violations of the Council's supplier expectations will lead to the termination of the business relationship. - Agency workers managed service The Council uses only specified, reputable employment agencies to source labour and always through its managed service provider, verifies the practices of any new agency it is using before accepting workers from that agency.
 The contractual audit process with the managed service provider supplies the required evidence of panel supplier abilities to comply.
-There has been no requirement to take action as a result of the risk of slavery and human trafficking in the period covered by this statement.
+There was no requirement to act because of the risk of slavery and human trafficking in the period covered by this statement.